LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 {: . notice}
 Only open and assigned conversation will be returned to the queue.

-If some of the open conversations were not successfully returned to queue, a proper message will be prompted and these conversation will remain selected/
+If some of the open conversations were not successfully returned to queue, a proper message will be prompted and these conversations will remain selected.

-If all conversation were successfully return to queue they will disappear from the agent list.
+If all conversations were successfully returned to queue, they will disappear from the agent list.

 This is relevant for agent managers who can view closed and in queue conversations.